Accounting → Software Development?

 (And those were the introductory rates.
 WordPress hosting costs have a magical tendency to balloon over time.)

 I'm cheap.
 I wanted to do it for free.
-So instead of paying for managed WordPress, I decided to learn to make a blog myself.
+So instead of paying for WordPress, I decided to learn to make a blog myself.
 Which somehow made sense at the time.

 The math?
 Spend thousands of hours learning to make a blog myself to avoid $15/month.
 This felt entirely justified, even when it was definitely difficult in those early days.
 The return on investment makes no sense, but here we are.